Associate Professor - University of North Carolina at Chapel Hill

 Researchers have looked specifically at this issue of who is not talking in the class and why within a variety of disciplines (e.g., Blau & Barake 2010).
 I came to really question the idea of why a student might not participate in a class discussion one day when speaking with a faculty member after a faculty development workshop.
 This faculty member had been resistant to participate in the workshop.
 After noticing his resistance during the workshop I began to search my faculty development toolbox for strategies to get him to talk.
 I realized at that moment that my goal was not for him to learn or to contribute to advance the discussion; it was for me to get him to talk.
 It was right then that I thought, “I don’t know why he isn’t participating, so how can I know how best to help him to contribute….if he even wants to contribute.”

 This got me thinking about the many reasons students may be resistant to speak in class.
 Following are a few for consideration:

-- Cues/Responses from Instructor: As faculty, our subtle head nods, disapproving looks, or turning away from a person who is talking may impact student participation.
-Instructors who uses sarcasm in class may get a good response from some students while completely shutting down other students.
-Within the classroom culture there may also be subtle cues as to whom are expected to speak.
+Cues/Responses from Instructor: As faculty, our subtle head nods, disapproving looks, or turning away from a person who is talking may impact student participation.
+Instructors who use sarcasm in class may get a good response from some students while completely shutting down other students.
+Within the classroom culture there may also be subtle cues as to who is expected to speak.
 It may well be that students in class are not speaking because they feel marginalized or somehow disrespected.